DominicOram/mx-bluesky-fork/docs/developer/general/how-to/dev-ops/run-tests.rst

     $ tox -e tests

-It will also report coverage to the commandline and to ``cov.xml``.
+When the tests are run in GitHub CI it will also report coverage to ``codecov.io``.

 .. _pytest: https://pytest.org/
 .. _look like tests: https://docs.pytest.org/explanation/goodpractices.html#test-discovery